Tenancy Management Policy

 Introduction

-Longhurst Group will ensure that all tenants’ rights and responsibilities, and landlord’s duties will be exercised in compliance with relevant legislation, regulation and statutory guidance in line with this policy.
+Longhurst Group will ensure that all tenants’ rights and responsibilities, and landlord’s duties will be exercised in compliance with relevant legislation, regulation, and statutory guidance in line with this policy.

-- Ensure there is consistency across the Group, whilst recognising local variations.
-Reflect the communities we work in and ensure that these communities are sustainable.
-Actively assist local authorities to carry out their statutory functions.
+• Reflect the communities we work in and ensure that these communities are sustainable.

-- Minimise the time that properties are left unoccupied.
+• Minimise the time that properties are left unoccupied.

-- Maximising income by making it clear that we operate a zero tolerance to rent arrears.
+• Maximise income by making it clear that we operate a zero tolerance to rent arrears.

-- Ensure that we are clear and transparent in respect of customers understanding their rights and responsibilities and vice-versa.
+• Ensure that we are clear and transparent in respect of customers understanding their rights and responsibilities and vice-versa.

-- Take a proactive approach to ensure that no individual or group is discriminated against or treated differently as a direct or indirect result of our approach to Tenancy Management;
+• Take a proactive approach to ensure that no individual or group is discriminated against or treated differently as a direct or indirect result of our approach to Tenancy Management.

-- Invest in Social Value.
+• Invest in Social Value.
 From time to time we will work with local partners to meet housing needs for a specific group of people.

-This policy applies to all parts of the Longhurst Group of Companies (‘the Group’).
 This policy applies to all customers who hold a tenancy with the Group.

 Policy details